 \subsection{Contributions}

-In this paper, we build upon the normal fan geometry (see Section~\ref{sec:surrogate_policy}) involved by the linear optimization program~\eqref{eq:ylinearProblem} and upon a perturbation approach to deliver a generalization bound that controls the perturbation bias, the statistical learning error, and the optimization error (Theorem~\ref{thm:principal}).
+In this paper, we build upon the normal fan geometry (see Section~\ref{sec:surrogate_policy}) associated with the linear optimization program~\eqref{eq:ylinearProblem} and upon a perturbation approach to deliver a generalization bound (Theorem~\ref{thm:principal}) that controls the perturbation bias, the statistical learning error, and the optimization error.

 Perturbation makes the learning problem smooth and amenable to gradient descent methods.
-We choose to study the so-called kernel Sum-of-Squares method \citep{rudiFindingGlobalMinima2020} in this paper.
-Furthermore, we prove non-asymptotic guarantees on the performance of the learned policy, as well as convergence rates toward the best policy encoded by~\eqref{eq:modelClass}.
+Furthermore, we prove non-asymptotic guarantees on the performance of the learned policy, as well as convergence rates towards the best policy encoded by~\eqref{eq:modelClass}.

-To obtain our performance guarantees, we introduce the uniform weak (UW) moment property.
-It corresponds to controlling uniformly over $\vw$ the moments of the distance of $\featw(X)$ and the boundaries of the cones of the normal fan of $\calY(\vx)$.
-Hence, it quantifies the interplay of the statistical model and~\eqref{eq:ylinearProblem}.
-From this property, we prove an explicit control of the variation of the risk when varying the scale $\lambda>0$ of the perturbation.
-Furthermore, we show that the UW property holds under mild assumptions on the statistical model $\psi_w$ on and on $\bbP_X$.
-We illustrate this on several examples in Section~\ref{sec:UW_examples}.
+To obtain our performance guarantees, we introduce the \emph{fan-crossing probability} $q_\vw(\lambda)$ (see~\eqref{eq:def_Vw}), which measures the probability that a perturbation of scale $\lambda$ changes the oracle solution.
+This quantity controls the perturbation bias.
+To bound it, we introduce two complementary conditions: the uniform weak (UW) moment property, which yields a sub-linear bound on the bias, and the uniformly bounded density (UBD) property, which yields a sharp linear bound.
+Both properties quantify the interplay of the statistical model and the normal fan of~\eqref{eq:ylinearProblem}.
+We show that UW holds under mild assumptions on the statistical model $\psi_\vw$ and on $\bbP_X$, and we illustrate this on several examples in Section~\ref{sec:UW_examples}.